-Replace the chain cover.

-- Remove all slack from the chain by turning the chain tensioning knob clockwise until the chain seats snugly against the bar with the drive links in the bar groove. - Lift the tip of the guide bar up to check for sag. - sioning knob 1/2 turn clockwise.
-Repeat this process until sags does not exist. - Hold the tip of the guide bar up and tighten the chain there is no sag on the underside of the guide bar, the chain is snug, but it can be turned by hand without binding.
+- Replace the chain cover. - Remove all slack from the chain by turning the chain adjustment screw (P) clockwise until the chain seats snugly against the bar with the drive links in the bar groove. - Lift the tip of the guide bar up to check for sag. - Release the tip of the guide bar and turn the chain adjustment screw 1/2 turn clockwise.
+Repeat this process until sag does not exist. - Hold the tip of the guide bar up and tighten the chain cover lock nuts (K) by turning them with the wrench (O).
+The chain is correctly tensioned when there is no sag on the underside of the guide bar, the chain is snug, but it can be turned by hand without binding.